A vacant position can only be filled at the same level and with the same role

 All internal applicants must be interviewed

 False.
 There is no requirement to automatically grant an interview to an internal applicant.
 The short-listing process should determine the candidates the panel anticipates could meet the key capabilities (selection criteria).
-Interviewing an internal candidate for ‘development purposes’ is contrary to the PSA and recruitment and selection directive because of the merit principle.
+Interviewing an internal candidate for ‘development purposes’ is contrary to the Public Service Act 2008 and recruitment and selection directive because of the merit principle.